cetinboran/goarg/README.md

         + active: Indicates whether the setting takes input. if true it takes no input it's just a "1"
         + usage: this is just a usage for the option.
 You can see on automatic usage.
         + error: you can add errors to the option for later to use.
     + `Goarg.AutomaticUsage()`: You can activate the automatic usage.
-This code should be after AddOption.
+This code should be after AddOptions.
     + `Goarg.Start(string) []Input`: This is the last piece of code you need.
 This code returns us array of struct Input.
 Input has (for now) three variables.
         + Arguments: Here you can see which option is returning.
         + Value: The value of the option that returned.